thirdtank/brut/brutrb.com/routes.md

 ## Testing

 Routes are configuration, so you do not need to test them.
-Your end-to-end tests will ensure your links and form actions are working, and your page tests will ensure any routes they generate in HTML are valid.
+In fact, you can't test them directly.
+Your end-to-end tests should adequately cover the correct usage of your routes.
+If you always using `.routing` to generate routes, Ruby's runtime check swill also ensure you have not used a non-existent or invalid route.

 ## Recommended Practices

-Brut does not provide flexibility with routes.
-For example, you cannot specify an optional placeholder.
-While this may change, Brut is designed to isolate logic to classes like pages, forms, hooks, middlewares, or handlers.
-Brut does not want logic to exist at the routing layer.
+Brut does not provide flexibility with routes, nor is logic intended to exist where you are declaring them.

-Beyond these technical limitations, here are some recommendations regarding routes.

 ### Routes Should be Named for Concepts Anyone Can Understand

-You don't need your routes to be the names of models or database tables.
 If you have an account management page that allows modifying data in a table called `user_preferences`, but everyone just calls it "the account management page", the route should be `/account_management`.

-Although routes are primarily for programmers to manage, there's no reason not to name them using the terms everyone involved in your app uses.
+Although routes are primarily for programmers, there's no reason not to name them using the terms everyone involved in your app uses.
 This is part of the reason Brut inserts `By` or `With` when there is a placeholder.
 It allows you to have a page for all widgets—the "widgets page"—and a page for a specific widget by id—the "widgets by id page".

 ### Prefer Shallow Routes with a Single Placeholder

 The more path segments your route has, and the more placeholders it is, the longer your class name will be and the more you lose the connection to reality.
 The "company by company id location by location id page" doesn't exactly roll off the tongue.

 Life will be easier if you can choose names and routes that have a single placeholder.
 Multiple path segments can be useful for namespacing.

 ### Placeholders Identify Things, Query Strings Search for Things

-You could certainly have a `/widgets` route, and then look at a query string parameter named `id` to know what widget to show.
-This is likely not what you want.
-If a route should always identify a specific thing in your back-end, it should have a placeholder where that thing's identifier goes.

-If a route allows searching for things with multiple optional critiera, a query string is more appropriate.
-This is the HTTP spec, so if you follow its guidelines, you'll be fine.
+A query string is for just that: querying.
+The query string is not for identifying things.
+That's what URIs are for.

+As such, for routes where a specific *thing* is being identified, use route placeholders like `/widgets/:id`.
+When a route is used for searching or locating *things*, a query string is better: `/widgets?type=«type»`.

+Remember that the query string is *not* part of the class name.
+The values for the query string will be made available to your page or handler.

 ### Pluralization Is Up to You